vijaynandwani/niki.ai/README.md

 Objective: Given a directory containing only text files, recursively traverse the entire directory and print all the telephone numbers(base 10-digit  format Indian mobile numbers and its variations) - can use bash scripting, python, java, C - or any other language.

+Solution: The current repository contains the solution in Python and shell script.

 ## Usage

 To run the program with given sample csv files:
 `python phone.py`

+To run the shell script `.\phone.sh`

 To run the tests:
 `python -m unittest discover tests -v`